Best NYC Summer Programs – 2026

 No surprises here–high school students will find a stunning number of NYU summer programs in both in-person and online formats.
 Firstly, NYU Precollege students earn college credit while taking courses like Acting for the Camera, Environmental Systems Science, and Classical Mythology, among others.
 Moreover, students live in residence halls and enjoy on-campus and social programming.

-We can’t wrap without acknowledging the highly competitive Tisch Summer High School Program, which offers both residential and online options.
-Students attending these NYU summer programs choose from disciplines that include dance, drama, and photography.
+We can’t wrap without acknowledging the highly competitive Tisch Summer High School Program, which is residential.
+Students attending this NYU summer program choose from eight disciplines that include dance, drama, and photography.
 Then, they engage in academic classes, professional training, and collaborative projects.
 For example, drama students apply to a specific studio, engage in 28 hours of conservatory training per week, and perform a final showcase at the end of the program.

 • Program Length: 4 weeks

 During these full-time NYC summer programs, students take two rigorous studio courses of their choice.
-Options include architecture, creative writing, fashion design, and interior design, among a robust host of others.
+There are close to 20 options, including architecture, creative writing, fashion design, and interior design, among a robust host of others.
 Students then build their creative skills through workshops, seminars, and studio time.
-Finally, they begin to develop a portfolio under direction of faculty and admissions counselors.
+Finally, they begin to develop a portfolio under the direction of faculty and admissions counselors, and will earn four credits at the culmination of the program.

 Final Thoughts – NYC Summer Programs